 For more information about making a donation to the SGTC Foundation or endowing a scholarship at South Georgia Technical College, contact Su Ann Bird, SGTC Vice President of Institutional Advancement at 229.931.2110 or firstname.lastname@example.org.
 Contributions may also be mailed to the SGTC Foundation, P.O.
 Box 6102, Americus, GA.

-For more information about the over 200 different associate degree, diploma, or technical certificate of credit programs and the free books offer available at South Georgia Technical College contact the admissions at 229-931-2394 in Americus or 229-271-4040 in Cordele.
+To learn more about the over 200 different associate degree, diploma, or technical certificate of credit programs and the free books offer available at South Georgia Technical College, contact the admissions at 229-931-2394 in Americus or 229-271-4040 in Cordele.